jupyterhub/zero-to-jupyterhub-k8s/doc/source/create-k8s-cluster.rst

   * ``--name`` is the name you gave your cluster in step 7
   * ``--resource-group`` is the ResourceGroup you created in step 4

-10. Check if your cluster is fully functional
+11. Check if your cluster is fully functional

    .. code-block:: bash

       kubectl get node

    The response should list three running nodes and their kubernetes versions!
+   Each node should have the status of ``Ready``, note that this may take a few moments.

 .. note::